Talks and presentations

 November 22, 2023

-Talk, Machine Learning Seminar Series, Bergen, Norway
+Talk, UiB Machine Learning Seminar Series, Bergen, Norway

 In this presentation we review the definition of structural causal models and we introduce the problem of relating these models via an abstraction map.
 We formalize the problem of learning such a causal abstraction map as a minimizer of an abstraction error expressed in terms of interventional consistency, and we discuss some of the challenges involved in this optimization problem.
 We then present an approach based on a relaxation and parametrization of the problem, leading to a solution based on differentiable programming.
 The solution approach is evaluated both on synthetic and real-world data.